malloryegaspard/Skype-a-Scientist-Resources/README.md

 ## Topics:

 My worksheets are physics and mathematics based, and they cover a wide range of topics.
 The topics covered in these worksheets are chosen after disucssion with my teacher-host in planning their session.
 I try to relate each of my sessions back to what the students are learning in the classroom.
-Most of my sessions have been inspired by / based upon topics related to research that I have done, while others have covered general interest topics requested by the students themselves.
+Most of my sessions have been inspired by / based upon topics related to scientific research that I have done, while other sessions have covered general interest topics requested by the students themselves.
 Here is a general overview of topics that have been covered in my sessions.

 ### Covered Topics:
 - Mathematical Modeling